aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 Looks good !

-Using exactly the same ideas, the explicit representation of a discrete version of the second-order derivative operator can be constructed.
-Here is a Python function that returns the matrix corresponding to the centered second-order accurate finite difference:
+Using exactly the same ideas, the explicit representation of a discrete version of the second-order derivative can be constructed.
+Here is a Python function that returns the matrix corresponding to the centered second-order accurate finite difference formula:

 ```python
 def d2_mat(nx, dx):